 Because bicycle crashes happen in a wide range of settings, fault may depend on details such as:

-Because deadlines can affect the ability to pursue a claim, it is often important to identify early whether the crash involved a government agency, dangerous roadway condition, public transit vehicle, or another public-entity issue.
+Because missing a deadline can permanently bar a claim, it is important to identify early whether the crash involved a government agency, dangerous roadway condition, public transit vehicle, or another public-entity issue.

 Many injured cyclists are not sure what to focus on first.
 Common questions include: